Loading...

 Stay Hydrated

-Drink a glass of water before your meal, which can help you feel fuller and reduce the likelihood of overeating.
+Drink a glass of water before your meal to help with digestion and reduce the likelihood of a significant blood sugar spike.

 healthspan-mbl